JunshengFu/driving-behavioral-cloning/README.md

 ![alt text][image9]

-Because I we add correction for the steering angles of left and right image, it may introduce some small errors.
-So in the validation data, I only use the center camera.
-I finally randomly shuffled the data set and put 30% of the data into a validation set (code line 214).
+When we process the left and right camera, we add correction for their steering angles because we only know the ground-truth steering angle for the front camera (as given by Udacity simulator).
+Therefore, it may introduce some small errors for the steering angles of left and right images.
+So, I decided that in the validation data, I only use the center camera.
+Finally randomly shuffled the data set and put 30% of the data into a validation set (code line 214).

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 4 as evidenced by the validation loss is not getting lower anymore.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.